rs/zkfarmer/README.md

       -h, --help            show this help message and exit -f {json,yaml,php,dir}, --format {json,yaml,php,dir}
                             set the configuration format
+      --changed-cmd CMD     a command to be executed each time the configuration change
       -c, --common          use a common zookeeper node instead of a dedicated node

 Syncing Farm Configuration